ryanbelke/strapi-next/tutorial/restaurants.md

 *screenshot*

 Now that we have a list of the restaurants, we can implementing the filtering through the search bar.
 In a real application, it may not be advisable to load all the data and filter but rely on a real search query from the search bar.
 For the purpose of the tutorial we will just load all the restaurants and run a simple filter query.

+To implement a filter ability, we are going to make the index.js file a class based component to access and store the state of the search box and pass it down to the RestaurantList.